-DeVos Institute Leads National Board Development Intensive, May 23 in Washington, D.C.
+DeVos Institute Leads Board Development Intensive, June 05 in Washington, D.C.

 The DeVos Institute of Arts Management at the University of Maryland, a global leader in arts management training and consultation, is pleased to announce a one-day intensive for arts managers and their boards.

-The National Board Development Intensive will take place May 23, 2016, at The Phillips Collection in Washington, D.C., and is open to staff and board members from arts and cultural organizations nationwide.
-In conjunction with the intensive, an optional one-hour consultation on May 24 with DeVos Institute leadership will be offered on a first-come, first-served basis to participants for an additional fee.
+The Board Development Intensive will take place June 05, 2017, at The Phillips Collection in Washington, D.C., and is open to staff and board members from arts and cultural organizations nationwide.

-DeVos Institute Chairman Michael M. Kaiser and President Brett Egan will define “rules of engagement” between effective staffs and board.
-This intensive will help participants design – through case studies, question-and-answer sessions, and one-on-one consultation – a lean, focused, and consistent approach to leverage every ounce of goodwill, talent, and resource offered on both sides of the staff-board partnership.
+DeVos Institute Chairman Michael M. Kaiser and President Brett Egan will define the “rules of engagement” between effective staffs and board.
+This intensive will help participants design – through case studies and question-and-answer sessions – a lean, focused, and consistent approach to leverage every ounce of goodwill, talent, and resource offered on both sides of the staff-board partnership.

-The National Board Development Intensive is most relevant to organizations in the following disciplines:
+The Board Development Intensive is most relevant to organizations in the following disciplines:

 - Performing and visual arts;